UWPCE-Python-Course-2-Materials/Assignment_07/README.md

 This is not required for the assignment -- but try using Threads instead of processes.
 Compare the timing of the two.
 Note: since the ``multiprocessing`` and ``threading`` modules have very similar interfaces, this is quite easy to do.

+And for even more fun and profit: try a Queue -- with either threads or subprocesses.

-NOTE: pymongo does not suport async -- so that's a real challenge.
+NOTE: pymongo does not support async -- so that's a real challenge.